Tetrahymena: Inducible trophic polymorphisms

-Metal Resistance, Gene & Genome Amplification
+Metal resistance, gene and genome amplification

 Other related species exhibit their own unique responses to various stressors.
-In T. thermophila, chromosome amplification and gene expansion are inducible responses to common organometallic pollutants such as Cadmium, Copper, and Lead.
+In T. thermophila, chromosome amplification and gene expansion are inducible responses to common organometallic pollutants such as cadmium, copper, and lead.
 Strains of T. thermophila that were exposed to large quantities of Cd2+ over time were found to have a 5-fold increase of MTT1, and MTT3 (metallothionein genes that code for Cadmium and Lead binding proteins) as well as CNBDP, an unrelated gene that lies just upstream of MTT1 on the same chromosome.
 The fact that a non-metallothionein gene on the same locus as MTT1 and MTT3 increased copy number indicates that the entire chromosome had been amplified, as opposed to just specific genes.
 Tetrahymena species are 45-ploid for their macronucleus, meaning that the wild type of T. thermophila normally contains 45 copies of each chromosome.
 While the actual number of unique chromosomes are unknown, the number is thought to be around 187 in the MAC, and 5 in the MIC.
 Thus, the Ca2+ adapted strain contained 225 copies of the specific chromosome in question.
-This resulted in a nearly 28 times increase in detected expression levels of MTT1, and slightly less in MTT3.
+This resulted in a nearly 28-fold increase in detected expression levels of MTT1, and slightly less in MTT3.

-Interestingly, when researchers grew a sample of the T. thermophila population in normal growth medium (lacking Cd2+) for 1 month, the number of MTT1, MTT3, and CNBDP genes decreased to an average of 3 copies (135C).
-By 7 months in normal growth medium, the T. thermophila cells were found reduced to just the wild type copy number (45C).
-When researchers returned cells from the same colony to Cd2+ medium, within a week MTT1, MTT3, and CNBDP genes increased to 3 copies once again (135C).
+When researchers grew a sample of the T. thermophila population in normal growth medium (lacking Cd2+) for one month, the number of MTT1, MTT3, and CNBDP genes decreased to an average of three copies (135C).
+By seven months in normal growth medium, the T. thermophila cells were found reduced to just the wild type copy number (45C).
+When researchers returned cells from the same colony to Cd2+ medium, within a week MTT1, MTT3, and CNBDP genes increased to three copies once again (135C).
 Thus, the authors argue that chromosome amplification is an inducible and reversible mechanism in the Tetrahymena genetic response to metal stress.

 Researchers also used gene-knockdown experiments, where the copy number of another metallothionein gene on a different chromosome, MTT5, was dramatically reduced.
-Within a week, the new strain was found to have developed 4 novel genes from at least 1 duplication of MTT1.
+Within a week, the new strain was found to have developed four novel genes from at least one duplication of MTT1.
 However, chromosome duplication had not taken place, as indicated by the wild-type ploidy and the normal quantity of other genes on the same chromosomes.
 Rather, researchers believe that the duplication resulted from homologous recombination events, producing transcriptionally active, upregulated genes that carry repeated MTT1.